What are we? Where are we?

 We are the Repair Café for Jersey (Channel Islands), a community initiative run by a joint group of over 80 volunteers to help fellow Islanders repair their broken household items - FREE!
 Events usually held every 3 weeks.

 The Repair Café movement started in the Netherlands in 2009 when journalist Martine Postma decided that she wanted to do something about all the 'stuff' that we throw away each year instead of repairing.
-In 2010 she started the first Repair Café in Amsterdam.
+In 2010 she started the World's first Repair Café in Amsterdam.

 We're always looking for volunteers, so do have a think if there's anything you could help with.
 Come along for a chat and a cuppa, and see what it's all about - You'll be most welcome. 🙂